 - Nerve damage

-- Fractured bones
+- Fractured Bones

 - Facial lacerations

-Water-Activity Accidents Occurring on Illinois Boats and Rivers
+Boat and Ski Accidents Occurring on Illinois Boats and Rivers

-In many incidences, boat operators through their negligence create the potential of an accident involving a water skier.
-In fact, by Illinois state law, the boat operator is legally bound to provide reasonable care to the water skier, swimmer and passengers along with other boats out on the water.
+According to the U.S. Coast Guard, boat operators, through their negligence, create the potential of an accident involving a water skier.
+In fact, by Illinois state law, the boater is legally bound to provide reasonable care to everyone in the water and passengers along with other boats out on the water.

-Other times, the equipment is marketed improperly, or without proper instructions for use.
-Skilled attorneys have been able to prove that third-party manufacturers and retailers were negligent in designing, manufacturing and selling the waterskiing equipment, which caused catastrophic and serious injury.
+Other times, the equipment is marketed improperly or without proper instructions for use.
+Skilled attorneys have proved that third-party manufacturers and retailers were negligent in designing, manufacturing, and selling the skiing equipment, which caused severe and catastrophic bodily harm.

-- Brain and head injury
+- Brain and head trauma

 - Broken bones